Amutha37/reactemailgooglesheet/README.md

 "https://nocodeapi.com/turn-google-sheet-into-json-api"

-User Postman or VScode .rest to run test the URL for POST, GET, PUT and DELETE
+Use Postman or VScode .rest to run test the URL for POST, GET, PUT and DELETE